 - Neighbourhood guide about De Pijp and Albert Cuyp Market

 How does this work?

 This is a self-guided food tour.
 Once you’ve booked your time slot, you’ll get the PDF guide delivered to your email inbox.
 Read the FAQ before you begin.
 On the day of the experience itself, scan your city card at the first stop and follow the rest of the instructions in the PDF guide.

 Is this an all-inclusive food tour?
 What's included?

 The food is not included.
-This is a PDF guide that takes you to 6 family-owned businesses, filled with the stories behind the establishments and the food you’ll taste.
+This is a PDF guide that takes you to 6 family-owned businesses, filled with the stories about our local food heroes and the food you’ll taste.
 Order according to our recommendation at each stop and pay as you go.
-Flash your e-guide and you’ll receive exclusive deals at 4 locations.
+Flash your PDF guide and you’ll receive exclusive deals at 4 locations.
 What’s more?
-Tidbits about the neighbourhood and the Albert Cuyp Market, as well as restaurant recommendations for you to hit up after this experience.
+Tidbits about the neighbourhood and the Albert Cuyp Market, as well as restaurant recommendations for the rest of your stay.

 How many stops are there?

 You’ll hit up 6 foodie stops.
 All of them are beloved local mom and pop shops, market stands and one iconic brand that’s swept the nation by storm since 1941 — and you’ll meet the first family that ever franchised the brand.